 The Council owns a subsidiary company, Epsom and Ewell Property Investment Company Limited (EEPIC).
-As at 31 March 2020, four Council officers served as Directors of EEPIC - the Chief Executive, Chief Accountant, Head of Property and Regeneration, and Head of Housing & Environmental Services.
-Under EEPIC's Business Plan, approved at Council on 19 September 2017, the Council provided loans and equity to EEPIC, for it to invest in commercial property and generate a return.
-During 2019/20, the Council entered into the following related party transactions with EEPIC:
+As at 31 March 2021, four Council officers served as Directors of EEPIC - the Chief Executive, Chief Accountant, Head of Property and Regeneration, and Head of Housing & Environmental Services.
+One Council officer - the Senior Accountant - served as Company Secretary.
+Under EEPIC's Business Plan, originally approved by Council in September 2017 and subsequently by the Shareholder Subcommittee each year, the Council provided loans and equity to EEPIC, for it to invest in commercial property and generate a return.
+During 2020/21 the Council entered into the following related party transactions with EEPIC:

-Transaction Description 2018/19 £'000 2019/20 £'000 Amounts received by EEBC from EEPIC Interest receivable from EEPIC (1,809) (1,809) Support services rechargeable to EEPIC (131) (111) Dividend from EEPIC (1,045) (1,399) Subtotal (2,985) (3,319)
+Transaction Description 2019/20 £'000 2020/21 £'000 Amounts received by EEBC from EEPIC Interest receivable from EEPIC (1,809) (1,809) Support services rechargeable to EEPIC (111) (118) Dividend from EEPIC (1,399) (868) Total (3,319) (2,795)